 Finally, it has about 7 hours of battery life which I wouldn’t consider a long battery life but it’s good enough.

 My final verdict is that the HP ENVY 13-ab016nr is a decent machine for anyone who wants to take some solid computing power everywhere they go, but I wouldn’t recommend it for someone who wants to play new gaming titles.
-Not to mention that it is well priced and costs around $600 right now.

 9. Lenovo ThinkPad Edge E560